ElvisWang2010/WROFE-2025/README.md

     </td>
   </tr>
 </table>

-### Chassis

-For our build, we selected the **ACXWA CD chassis**, a non-prebuilt frame originally crafted with a modular design to provide adjustable lengths between 1/28 and 1/24 scale.
-During development, we redesigned the component connecting the front and rear sections to improve structural stability.
-This modification locked the chassis into a fixed 1/24 scale (16.2 cm).
-While adjustable lengths provide flexibility, they introduce structural weakness.
-Our fixed build removes this weak point, creating a rigid, non-sliding frame.

-### Notable Features / Design Advantages

-- **Cost-effective:** At only **$27 CAD**, the chassis allowed us to remain within budget, compared to typical pre-built chassis costing between **$50 and $100+**.
-- **Motor stand included:** This reduced assembly time and ensured accurate motor alignment, minimizing drivetrain losses and gear misalignment.
-- **High steering range:** Tested front wheels pivoted significantly, enabling tight turns with less steering input—ideal for technical track layouts.
-- **Compact form factor:** The fixed 1/24 scale size facilitated a streamlined electronics layout (ESC, battery), reducing clutter and improving airflow for cooling.

-### Chassis Limitations

-⚠️ Despite these benefits, the chassis presented several challenges that impacted performance and assembly:

-- **Tire traction:** The frictionless plastic tires led to frequent wheelspin and poor grip, especially on smooth surfaces like the game map.
-This caused unstable acceleration and longer braking distances, reducing control at higher speeds.
-- **Steering imbalance:** Asymmetric turning angles made consistent driving difficult and required software compensation.
-- **Material flex:** The plastic frame flexed under pressure at screw joints, potentially affecting long-term durability.
-- **Assembly complexity:** Non-prebuilt design required manual hole adjustments, and instructions in a foreign language slowed assembly and increased the chance of errors.

-Additionally, the steering system displayed uneven turning angles: the car turned more sharply in one direction than the other.
-This imbalance made it difficult to drive in straight lines or execute consistent turns, and could not be easily corrected due to the limited adjustability of the steering system.
-The overall material quality of the chassis also presented concerns.
-The plastic frame flexed slightly under pressure, particularly at the screw joints, which could compromise long-term durability.
-Furthermore, although the chassis came with a motor stand, the non-prebuilt nature of the chassis made the assembly process slow and unintuitive.
-Certain holes required manual widening to fit screws properly, and the instructions were in a different language, which increased the chance of incorrect assembly.
-As a result, while the chassis served its purpose, it demanded extra effort and compensations to overcome its inherent flaws.

 ## Design
 Most of the car was 3D printed or replaced, for example, the turning mechanism and motor mechanism from either of poor quality or not durable.
 The board underneath the car was not 3D printed, as it was made from carbon fiber and is more durable and lighter compared to printed part.